STS-35: Crew

-Crew seating arrangements

-Crew notes

 Prior to the Challenger disaster, this mission was slated to launch in March 1986 as STS-61-E. Jon A. McBride was originally assigned to command this mission, which would have been his second spaceflight.
 He chose to retire from NASA in May 1989 and was replaced as mission commander by Vance D. Brand.
 In addition, Richard N. Richards (as pilot) and David C. Leestma (as mission specialist), were replaced by Guy S. Gardner and John M. Lounge respectively.
-Fifty-nine year-old Brand was the oldest astronaut to fly into space until F. Story Musgrave, 61 on STS-80 in 1996, and U.S. Senator John H. Glenn Jr., 77 when he flew on STS-95 in 1998.
+Fifty-nine-year-old Brand was the oldest astronaut to fly into space until F. Story Musgrave, 61 on STS-80 in 1996, and U.S. Senator John H. Glenn Jr., 77 when he flew on STS-95 in 1998.

+Crew seat assignments

 Preparations and launch

 The much-delayed ASTRO-1 had originally been manifested to fly on what would have been the next shuttle mission after Challenger's ill-fated STS-51-L as STS-61-E in March 1986.
 The mission was remanifested as STS-35 during the long stand-down after the accident with the addition of the Broad Band X-ray Telescope (BBXRT-01), and the original ASTRO-1 payload was brought out of storage and recertified for flight.
 Columbia rolled out to Pad 39A in late April 1990 for a scheduled launch date of May 16, 1990.
 Following the Flight Readiness Review (FRR), announcement of a firm launch date was delayed to change a faulty freon coolant loop proportional valve in the orbiter's coolant system.
 At the subsequent Delta FRR, the date was set for May 30, 1990.
 Launch on May 30 was scrubbed during tanking due to a minor hydrogen leak in the tail service mast on the mobile launcher platform and a major leak in the external tank/orbiter quick disconnect assembly.
 Hydrogen was also detected in the orbiter's aft compartment and believed to be associated with a leak involving the 43 cm umbilical assembly.

 Leakage at the 43 cm umbilical was confirmed by a mini-tanking test on June 6, 1990.
 The leakage could not be repaired at the pad, and the vehicle was rolled back to the Vehicle Assembly Building (VAB) June 12, 1990, demated, and transferred to the Orbiter Processing Facility (OPF).
 The orbiter-side 43 cm umbilical assembly was replaced with one borrowed from Endeavour, then still under construction.
 The external tank (ET) was then fitted with new umbilical hardware.
-The ASTRO-1 payload was reserviced regularly and remained in Columbia's cargo bay during orbiter repairs and reprocessing.
+The ASTRO-1 payload was re-serviced regularly and remained in Columbia's cargo bay during orbiter repairs and reprocessing.